RobertFlexx/PowderCore-Engine/README.md

-# PowderCore: Universal Physics Engine
+# PowderCore&trade;: Universal Physics Engine
 > An engine extracted from my projects

 See the [GameHub](https://github.com/RobertFlexx/Powder-Sandbox-GameHub) for detailed information on the editions themselves.